 Errors in Kafka Connect can be handled in several ways, specifically with the “fail fast” or “silently ignore” methods, or by using a dead letter queue.
 Typical errors in Kafka Connect have to do with serialization: for example, you are attempting to deserialize data that was serialized in another format (“Unknown magic byte!”) or it is arriving in several different formats.
 In both of these cases, you can set your errors to “fail fast,” which is safe behavior as the messages in question won’t be processed, instead your task will stop.

 The other option is to set up a dead letter queue, which is a Kafka topic where the erroring messages can be sent so that you can inspect them or process them in some other fashion.
 The dead letter queue isn’t enabled by default because not every connector needs one, and before you even set one up, you should have a plan for handling the erroring messages, as it isn’t useful to just send messages to the dead letter queue for the sake of storage.

 Now that you have been introduced to Kafka Connect’s internals and features, and a few strategies that you can use with it, the next step is to experiment with establishing and running an actual Kafka Connect deployment.
 Check out the free Kafka Connect 101 course on Confluent Developer for code-along tutorials addressing each of the topics above, along with in-depth textual guides and links to external resources.

-You can also listen to the podcast Intro to Kafka Connect: Core Components and Architecture, or sign up for the meetup From Zero to Hero with Kafka Connect to learn more about key design concepts of Kafka Connect.
+You can also listen to the podcast Intro to Kafka Connect: Core Components and Architecture, or listen to the online talk From Zero to Hero with Kafka Connect to learn more about key design concepts of Kafka Connect.
 During the meetup, you’ll see a live demo of building pipelines with Kafka Connect for streaming data in from databases and out to targets including Elasticsearch.